-- Inventory reduction – To minimize expenses and free up floor space for value-added work
+- Inventory reduction – To minimize expenses and free up floor space for value-added work.

 - SMED (single minute exchange of die) – This is the measure of tool setup and changeover time.
-Reducing SMED increases profits by allowing more of the machine time to be used to make parts instead of being ‘down’ for changeover.
+Reducing SMED increases profits by allowing more of the machine time to be used to make parts instead of being ‘down’ for the changeover.

 - TPM (total preventative maintenance) – predicts and anticipates maintenance activities and allows for scheduling of these activities at times convenient to the manufacturing areas.

 - Poka Yoke (mistake proofing) – This is the methodology to eliminate the opportunity for errors (similar to making manhole covers round – they can’t fall into the hole since they are perfectly symmetrical)